wmhunt1/Coding-RPG/coding-rpg-react/README.md

 relationships
 add time delay for log
 Property
-random encounter that forces combat quest failure if took to long journal doesn't update until after leaving shop or dialogoue break dialogue up into sub dialogues? dungeon exploration and/or puzzles
+random encounter that forces combat (set movement as false) quest failure if took to long journal doesn't update until after leaving shop or dialogoue break dialogue up into sub dialogues? dungeon exploration and/or puzzles consumable to give skill xp